Thousands of students have dropped out of school due to Covid-19. These are the educators trying to track them down - KION546

 The economic impact of the pandemic means some older students may have had to take a job to make up for one lost by a family member.
 Or they’ve had to step up to handle child care for siblings or their own kids.
 Educators in New Orleans told CNN the attendance numbers are a challenge for all high school grades.

 “Attendance rates are down across the board.
-Enrollment is down across the board,” said Jessica Irving-Marin, who helps high school students who can’t or won’t go to traditional school pass the equivalent of the GED administered in Louisiana.
-“Students that were thriving before the pandemic are struggling right now.”
+Enrollment is down across the board,” said Jessica Irving-Marin of Youth Empowerment Project, a program which helps high school students who can’t or won’t go to traditional school pass the equivalent of the GED administered in Louisiana.

 As the pandemic exacerbates social inequalities, a dropout crisis among high school students becomes ever more real.